Tuesday, May 31

 Man-faced Stink Bug Facts

-Have you ever heard of a Catacanthus incarnatus also known as a Man-faced stink bug?
-Yeah, me neither until last week!
-But this bug is really cool!
+Have you ever heard of a Catacanthus incarnatus, a Man-faced stink bug?
+This bug is really cool!
 It looks like it has a face on it with hair!!
-If you have ever seen one you would know just how cool they are!
-If you are allowed, Google the Man-faced stink bug with your parents/caretaker’s permission.
-The Man-faced stink bug comes in four different colors, orange, red, yellow, and a cream color.
-There is not a lot known about the rare Man-faced stink bug.
-I can tell you this about it though… it is one of the coolest bugs I have ever seen!
+If you have ever seen one, you would know just how cool they are!
+If allowed, google the Man-faced stink bug with your parent's/caretaker’s permission.
+The Man-faced stink bug can be of different colors, such as orange, red, yellow, and cream.
+There is not much known about the rare man-faced stink bug.
+I can tell you this about it, though… it is one of the most excellent bugs I have ever seen!

 Do you have stink bugs in the state you reside in?